 Every year in the HOW In-House Design Awards, we’re thrilled not only to see corporate graphic design, but to see it done well—and that’s why we like to share it as often as we can.
 From identity design to marketing collateral, the projects you’ll see below were all recognized in past In-House Design Awards.
-Check them out, and enter your own team’s work by this year’s deadline, June 5, for a chance to be among those who see their work in print this winter.
+Check them out, and enter your own team’s work by this year’s final deadline, July 5, for a chance to be among those who see their work in print this winter.

 11 Award-Winning Corporate Graphic Design Projects

 1. Salesforce University Design System

 CREATIVE TEAM Ryan Lundy, Carl Loeb, Jessica Bognar, Eujin Hong, Jason Luster, John Zissimos, Molly Sullivan, Tricia Austin, Sophie Westbrook, Casey Ramsey

 DETAILS The team evolved Salesforce University to meet the visual sophistication of the rest of the Salesforce brand while still conveying education.

 2. MetLife Federal Dental Campaign